leekevinyg/edison/README.md

 Examples: "Open Spotify", "Open Youtube", "Open Netflix".

 - Click
 Tries to click anything that approximately matches the words spoken after the "click" command.
 Examples: "Click Sign-In", "Click the title of a video", "Click a Netflix profile".

 - Close
 Closes current tab.
 Useful if a mistake or unintended tab is opened.

-Example: Just say "Close"
+Example: Just say "Close".

 - Back
 Navigates to last visited page in the browser.

-Example: Just say "Back"
+Example: Just say "Back".

 - Scroll

-Scrolls the page up/down/left/right
+Scrolls the page up/down/left/right.

-Examples: "Scroll Down", "Scroll Up", "Scroll Left", "Scroll Right"
+Examples: "Scroll Down", "Scroll Up", "Scroll Left", "Scroll Right".

 - Media Controls for video
 Plays or pauses the video in the current tab.

-Example: Just say "Play" or "Pause" when viewing a video
+Example: Just say "Play" or "Pause" when viewing a video.

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.
 Improvements to this coming shortly.